zachpeltz/zach_2025/navigation/about.md

 My life so far:

-Elementary School at Stone Ranch, San Diego CA
+- Elementary School at Stone Ranch, San Diego CA

-Middle School at Oak Valley, San Diego CA
+- Middle School at Oak Valley, San Diego CA

-High School at Del Norte, San Diego CA - Graduating in 2026
+- High School at Del Norte, San Diego CA - Graduating in 2026
+- Played basketball, baseball, soccer, tennis, and golf most being on teams
+- Lived in Cali my whole life and the both the weather and people especially in San Diego are nice